 Another classic lesson learned though, is never get comfortable.
 Just when you think you’re on the top, you’re usually sharing the screen with a lower-third graphic that reads #blindside.
 Such was the case tonight, on the latest episode of Survivor: Millennials vs. Gen-X – an episode that saw the bottom-feeders fighting for survival and those resting on their laurels get a rude awakening.

 Here’s your “spoiler” warning, so if you have yet to see Episode 3 please do so and then check back here!
 Beyond this point we will be talking about all of the juicy details of what transpired during the episode.
 You’ve been warned!

-CLICK THE CONTINUE READING BUTTON FOR MORE BELOW DECK MEDITERRANEAN!
+CLICK THE CONTINUE READING BUTTON FOR MORE, AND THIS IS YOUR LAST *SPOILER* WARNING!

 Last week on Below Deck, we waved goodbye to Trevor Walkerwith our middle fingers and saw Sierra Storm break down in tears over a high stress night in the kitchen with Ben Robinson.
 Now, Miss “I Need To Have Positivity Around Me” is thinking about leaving because of her super special hurt feelings.